-But in all seriousness, these will CHANGE the game.
-Yes, this recipe will teach you how to do a fool-proof crispy potato wedge, but it will also seriously up your avocado game.
-Now if I’m eating a mashed avo and it doesn’t have some acid or herbs in it?
-Girl bye.
+But in all seriousness, these Crispy Potatoes with Avocado and Dill will forever change how you cook potatoes.
+Plus, this recipe will not only teach you how to make a fool-proof crispy potato wedge, but it will also up your avocado game.
+This mashed avo perfectly balances the savory potato with acid, herbs and creaminess.

 I used red potatoes for this recipe for both their size and their starchiness.
 Very weird but fun fact: potatoes vary greatly in terms of their starch content and how they crispy up.
-There are tons of types of potatoes, and they will all give you a different result.
+There are lots of types of potatoes and they will all produce different results.
 I like red because they are small, sturdy, easy to slice and quick to boil.

-Choosing the red potatoes also makes it great for an appetizer and seriously cuts down on cooking time.
+Red potatoes also make this recipe a great appetizer and cuts down on cooking time.
 A win-win all around!

-So it might seem a bit labor intensive to boil the potatoes first, but trust me, without the boil then there is no crispy result!
-And we are HERE for the crisp!
-Team crunch, assemble!
+So it might seem a bit labor intensive to boil the potatoes first but trust me, without the boil then there is no crispy result!
+And that’s why we’re here, right?
 Boiling takes an extra 10 minutes, but will totally change the recipe.

-After boiling (in salted water ofc) until the potatoes are fork tender, it is so important to ~rough them up~ a bit and increase the surface area.
-When you cut the potatoes lengthwise, like this recipe calls for, it might seem hard to do that, but what I like to do is rough up the tops and the edges.
-It keeps the bottoms intact (and looking pretty!)
+After boiling (in salted water, of course!) until the potatoes are fork-tender, it’s important to rough them up a bit and increase the surface area.
+When you cut the potatoes lengthwise as this recipe calls for, it might seem like an unnecessary step.
+But, I like to rough up the tops and the edges because it keeps the bottoms intact and looking pretty!

-And then we roast in a hot-hot-hot oven with the top side down.
-This is what is going to give us the best golden brown color (you will seriously start to think you deep-fried them) as well as a crunchy top.
+Then, the potatoes roast in a hot-hot-hot oven, top side down.
+This is what is going to produce the best golden brown color (you will seriously start to think you deep-fried them) as well as a crunchy top.

-Of course, you want to give the bottoms of the potatoes a little bit of love as well, so to even out the ~cronch~ I flip them about 2/3 of the way through.
-The top is the star, but we can never forget our poor little potato butt.
+Of course, you want to give the bottoms of the potatoes a little bit of love as well, so to even out the crunch I flip them about 2/3 of the way through.
+The top is the star, but we can never forget our poor little potato bottom.

-And now for the STAR, the topping, the party dress for your potato: the avocado mix.
+And now for the star of the show, the perfect topping, the party dress for your potato: the avocado mix.

-Guacamole has her time and place, but let’s be honest, what really makes guac the BEST is that amazing cilantro and the acidic zing of the lime juice.
-So let’s give the same love to our avocado recipe for this, but with a little more of a classic twist.
+Guacamole has her time and place, but let’s be honest, what really makes guac so addicting is that amazing cilantro and the acidic zing of the lime juice.
+Let’s give the same love to our avocado recipe for this, but with a little more of a classic twist.

-And that’s where dill + lemon juice come in.
-You either love dill or you hate dill, and I happen to LOVE dill.
-Plus mixed with some fresh acid?
-A total win for this avocado mix.
+And that’s where dill and lemon juice come in.
+You either love dill or you hate dill, and I happen to love it.
+Plus, mixed with some fresh acid, it’s perfect for this avocado mix.

 But if you are feeling pretty “meh” on dill, here are a few herbs to try: